binshi/ml-ds/chapter1.md

 Activation function It’s just a thing function that you use to get the output of node.
 It is also known as **Transfer Function**

+**Sigmoid** to convert number between 0 and 1.
+Add weights subtract bias and then sigmoid it

 .